William Pember Reeves

-William Pember Reeves (10 February 1857 – 16 May 1932) was a New Zealand politician, cricketer, historian and poet who is most notable for proposing a bill restricting Asian immigration.
+William Pember Reeves (10 February 1857 – 16 May 1932) was a New Zealand politician, cricketer, historian and poet who is most notable for his role in the creation of New Zealand's system of industrial relations as Minister of Labour during the Liberal Government of 1891 to 1912.

 Early life and career

-Reeves's parents were William Reeves, who was a journalist and politician, and Ellen Reeves, née Pember.
+Reeves's parents were William Reeves, who was a journalist and politician, and Ellen Reeves.
 They had migrated from Britain to Canterbury Province in 1857, arriving three weeks before he was born.

 He was educated at a private prep school in Christchurch, the local high school and, from 1867 to 1874, Christ's College Grammar School.
 Before entering politics, Reeves was a lawyer and journalist.
 He was editor of the Canterbury Times in 1885 and the Lyttelton Times (1889–1891).

 Cricket

 Reeves played in five first-class cricket matches for Canterbury from 1879 to 1888.
 A batsman, his highest score was 54, Canterbury's top score in the match, when Canterbury beat Otago by four runs in February 1883.
 In his last first-class match, played in January 1888 while he was a Member of Parliament, he top-scored for Canterbury with 31 in the second innings.

 Reeves was described as "a steady, thoughtful batsman, a hard man to get out".
 But he was erratic in his judgement of when to run, a failing he commemorated in one of his poems, "No Judge of a Run: A Lament of Cricket".